SupriyaAdep/app-builder-docs/docs/sdks/guides/embed_web_sdk_nextjs.md

 sidebar_custom_props: { icon: "settings" }
 ---

-The following guide describes the process of embedding the App Bulder React SDK in a NextJs app.
+The following guide describes the process of embedding the App Bulder React SDK in a NextJS app.

 ## Building